Erich Hüttenhain: Life

+Military career

-(1880–1967), who was director of the observatory at Münster.
-In 1933, at the University of Münster, he took his examination for promotion of Dr. phil. in astronomy under Lindow with the thesis titled: Spatial infinitesimal orbits around the libration points in the straight-line case of the (3 + 1) bodies.
-In 1936, he was sent to the cipher bureau of the OKW OKW/Chi under Director Min.Rat.
-Wilhelm Fenner.
+In 1936, he was sent to the cipher bureau of the OKW OKW/Chi under the director Wilhelm Fenner.
 Erich Hüttenhain had an interest in Mayan chronology which led him to cryptology and thus to OKW/CHi.
 As a recruitment test, Fenner had sent him a message which had been enciphered with a private cipher.
 Hüttenhain duly deciphered it and was accepted as a possible cryptanalyst.
 At OKW/Chi he was employed as a specialist to build a cryptanalytic research unit, and later he was most recently Executive Council Head of group IV Analytical cryptanalysis.